 Unit 5: Naturopathy

-The term Naturopathy encompasses many disciplines.
-As we work through this module, studying its history and philosophy, you will recognise the strong influence of Eastern medicine in which it has its roots.
-Naturopathy dates back approximately 150 years although some of its practices have been used for centuries.
-It draws upon the rich heritage of writings and practices of Western and non-Western natural doctors since the time of Hippocrates.
-Modern naturopathy grew out of the healing traditions of the 18th and 19th centuries and now also incorporates scientific advances in modern medicine, whilst remaining true to its vitalistic approach.
-The art of modern naturopathy is to be able to blend advances in modern medicine with the ancient traditions.
+The art of modern naturopathy is to be able to blend advances in modern medicine with ancient traditions.
 Science is beginning to prove what the ancient Eastern medical traditions have been teaching for centuries.
-This course, together with the advanced nutritional therapy course, aims to bring the science of Western medicine and the ancient Eastern knowledge together in the hope that practitioners can truly understand how to help their patients.
+This unit aims to bring the science of Western medicine and the ancient Eastern knowledge together in the hope that practitioners can truly understand how to help their patients.

-A naturopath therefore will give and suggest the least possible to bring the body back into balance.
-Unless we can understand the healing power of nature and the natural laws that we have learnt from Eastern medicine we will always struggle to understand what our client needs in order to be able to return to health.
-You will remember from your studies of Unani and Tibetan medicine that the first approach to correcting an ailment is to do as little as possible, generally starting with lifestyle advice and then moving onto diet and techniques and finally using more invasive techniques such as enemas and acupuncture and eventually surgery.
+A naturopath will give and suggest the least possible to bring the body back into balance.
+Unless we understand the healing power of nature, and the natural laws that we have learnt from Eastern medicine, we will always struggle to understand what our client needs in order to be able to return to health.

 Study Hours: 100